Table of contents

 Enabling this option turns on Two Factor Authentication for all user accounts, using one of the following methods:Authenticator App

-Alert users upon logins from unfamiliar devices
+Alert users upon sign-ins from unfamiliar devices

-When enabled, whenever a user account is logged into from a new or unfamiliar device, an email notification will be sent to the account holder.
+When enabled, whenever a user account is signed into from a new or unfamiliar device, an email notification will be sent to the account holder.
 The content of this notification may be customized via a template.Session Control

 You can restrict access to a single IP address, or an IP range.
 This can be useful if MIDAS is hosted on a public web server, which potentially could be accessed by anyone worldwide.
 MIDAS' "Allowed IP Range" setting can be used to restrict access to users in your own country, organization, or to just you!